ubports/docs.ubports.com/porting/halium_7-1/Halium_7.1_overview.rst

         This stage involves adjusting some configuration and further debugging of your build.
     * Complete device configuration
         Now you need to further debug the build and adjust configuration until all broken functionality is fixed.
 When you complete this stage you will have a fully functional port, but it will not yet be capable of accepting OTA (Over The Air) updates.
-    * Build Ubuntu Touch recovery.img
+    * Build the Ubuntu Touch recovery.img
         The Ubuntu Touch recovery image is a slightly modified recovery image that is tailored to work with the UBports installer
     * Set up the UBports installer for your device When you have completed this stage you will have made it possible for anyone owning the device in question to install and run Ubuntu Touch on it, including the ability to receive OTA updates as they are made available.